Jeansen/cdmn/README.md

 ## Visual styles

-Each available gauge (network, disk, cpu, cpu_temp, memory, battery, mount) has the following settings that you can use to adapt its visual style.
+Each [available gauge](#how-to-customize-cdmn ) has the following settings that you can use to adapt its visual style.

 | Resource                          | Function                                                                                     | Default (Other) |